eaguilarjz/vondo-docs/en/billing.md

 ## Payment failures

 Sometimes a card expires, gets replaced, or just gets declined.
-When that happens:
+For **store subscriptions**, Apple or Google handle the retries and reminders on their side — just keep your payment method current in the store.
+For **web (LemonSqueezy) subscriptions**, here's the flow:

 1. The charge fails.
 Your subscription status changes to **Past Due**.
 2. vondo (via the billing portal) automatically retries the charge over the next several days.
 3. You'll get an email asking you to update your payment method.
 4. If the issue isn't resolved, your subscription eventually moves to **Unpaid** and access becomes read-only.

-To fix it: open **Profile → Plans & Billing → Manage Billing** and update your card.
+To fix it: update your card where the subscription lives — **Manage Billing** (web/LemonSqueezy) or your **App Store / Google Play** payment settings (store subs).
 The next retry will succeed and your subscription reactivates.

 > **Heads up:** If you have an outstanding balance, vondo will not let you delete your account until the balance is settled.
 This is to prevent accidental data loss while billing is unresolved.
 Settle the bill (or contact support if you believe it's an error) and the delete option reactivates.